hafizsyaqif/jackbdu.github.io/about.md

 permalink: /about/
 ---

-I'm Jack.
-I love art and all things tech.
-That's why I built [a robot that does art]({{ site.baseurl }}/works/minus-e/).
+I am an artist and educator interested in making art with new media technologies.
+I develop software and hardware tools to aid my own creative process, and I hope some of them will benefit other people as well.
+For instance, I built [Minus E]({{ site.baseurl }}/works/minus-e/) and [Mandarinizer]({{ site.baseurl }}/works/mandarinizer/).

-I also enjoy teaching what I do, so I am currently working as an arts instructor of [Interactive Media](https://nyuad.nyu.edu/en/academics/divisions/arts-and-humanities/academic-programs/interactive-media.html) at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
+Currently, I am working as an arts instructor at the [Interactive Media](https://nyuad.nyu.edu/en/academics/divisions/arts-and-humanities/academic-programs/interactive-media.html) program at [New York University Abu Dhabi](https://nyuad.nyu.edu/en/).

 Oh, by the way, I cook in my spare time.
 You can find photos of some of my cooking [here]({{ site.baseurl }}/cooking/).